 - Seal off the damage.
 If you have broken windows or collapsed sections of roof, it’s your job to seal off those areas of your home to prevent further damage.
 Plywood and tarps are good temporary solutions in times of crisis.

 Our crew at TSC Restoration knows that handling flood damage can be a stressful and scary experience, regardless of whether you’ve dealt with it before.
-We hope that you will be careful, remember that your family’s safety is the most important thing, and call us if you need help repairing your flooded home.
+We hope that you will be careful, remember that your family’s safety is the most important thing, and call us if you need help repairing and cleaning up your flooded home.